 When you enter Emory University School of Medicine as a student, you become part of a diverse and caring community of students, faculty, and staff—all working together to help you become the kind of doctor you want to become.
 As members of the Emory community, medical students enjoy many resources, services, and support throughout the campus.

-The new Barnes & Noble Emory University Bookstore carries Emory-imprinted clothing and gifts, school and office supplies, music, greeting cards, trade books and many other items.
+The Barnes & Noble Emory University Bookstore carries Emory-imprinted clothing and gifts, school and office supplies, music, greeting cards, trade books and many other items.

 The Emory Medical Bookstore is located on Barnes and Nobles' 2nd Floor, and serves the needs of the medical and allied health students and faculty.